 Students are expected to be ready for each event by having their lines memorized, be dressed in a way that does not impede their movement, have rehearsed the scene outside of class, have all props present, and be open to constructive criticism and ready to try potential adjustments as suggested by the instructor.
+Character analysis, consisting of the cultural and social circumstances of the character being portrayed, as well as an analysis of the play and its historical and cultural relevance, will all be a part of this exploration and evaluation.
 Observing students will respect and support the performers by listening attentively and providing feedback when requested by the instructor.